Why Parenting With Adult ADHD in Cincinnati Feels Exhausting and How to Cope

 Inner Critic

-ADHD parents often carry lifelong narratives of feeling “not good enough.”
+ADHD testing and counseling reveal that parents often carry lifelong narratives of feeling “not good enough.”
 Let’s be honest: you’ve likely compared yourself to other parents and think they have it “all together.”
 This tends to deepen shame and guilt, which only leads to parenting burnout.
 This exhaustion is a signal that more support is needed, not a failure.

 How to Cope Without Adding More Onto Your List

-1. Externalize the Load: People with ADHD have a hard time offloading.
-In a sense, it’s a form of asking for help, which is hard when you believe you need to “have it all ” But offloading is one of the best tools for reducing overwhelm with ADHD.
+Picture of a happy mom baking with her two young children.
+Are you a parent with ADHD and looking for extra support?
+An online ADHD therapist in Cincinnati, OH, can help you work through your thoughts while preventing parenting burnout.1.
+Externalize the Load: People with ADHD have a hard time offloading.
+In a sense, it’s a form of asking for help, which is hard when you believe you need to “have it all,” But offloading is one of the best tools for reducing overwhelm with ADHD.
 Consider using visual systems, routines, and reminders to offload your brain.

 2. Reduce, Don’t Optimize: Maybe you’re not failing because you can’t get things done.
 Maybe there’s too much to do and not enough time.
 Many adults with ADHD succeed when they consider what they can offload or (drum roll) not do at all.
 While this might feel like defeat, it’s not.
 Burning out and breaking down are signs that you might be juggling too much.